Eleven CEOs share their stories. They are active in extremely diverse sectors, and are guiding their companies through various development stages.

 What were the requirements, the rules, laid down by the private equity player?
 Did this mesh with what the government wanted?

 Geert Pauwels: It has to be said: our case was not an easy one for more than one reason.
 To count a few: we operated at a loss, we were active in an atypical (albeit misunderstood) sector, we wanted a turnaround and with the NMBS we had an unconventional shareholder on board.
 Our vision differed considerably on a number of points.
 However, we made it.
 Argos is certainly not the shark that some private equity players are often held to be.
 The opposite is true.
 I have an ideal sounding board in the top executives of Argos, Gilles Mougenot and Richard Reis, with whom I can communicate openly and transparently on all fronts.
-They are managers that think along with you, In fact, they do even more than that.
+They are managers that think along with you.
+In fact, they do even more than that.
 They pursue lofty human and moral values.
 This gives me an exceptionally good feeling.
 Our overall business plan was compiled in consultation with the shareholder.
 We opted for a double turnaround.
 The first turnaround was a question of survival, while the second focused on sustainable growth.
 For both parties – the management and the private equity player – it was clear that there were a number of crucial aspects to consider.
 One of these was cost-cutting, in the first phase.
-In the growth phase, which is where we are today, Lineas aims to come forward as a partner that produces sustainable solutions in the field of ecology (CO2 emissions) and mobility (the traffic congestion problem).
+In the growth phase, which is where we are today, Lineas aims to be a partner that produces sustainable solutions in the field of ecology (CO2 emissions) and mobility (the traffic congestion problem).
 It was crucial that new and attractive solutions were found for a modal shift.
 This is only possible if you offer the corporate world a good alternative in which you can guarantee your customers a good price, reliability and convenience.
 We are achieving our objectives, step-by step, and currently have 13 connections from Antwerp to foreign destinations across all of Europe.
 I repeat: we both want the same thing, our management and the private equity house.
 I do believe that there is an exceptional cross-pollination between our management and the private equity house.
 Argos recently asked the top management for a financial engagement.
 Jointly with around ten managers, we are the minority shareholders.
 I believe this is a good thing, because this reinforces commitment and motivation.

 Trust in all banks

-During the past few weeks an almost academic discussion was held in the media on the question of whether or not the government should provide risk capital?
+During the past few weeks an almost academic discussion was held in the media on the question whether or not the government should provide risk capital?
 According to Geert Noels this is disruptive to the market, while others such as Rudy Aernoudt tend to disagree with this point of view.
 What is your opinion on this?

 Geert Pauwels: This is a difficult discussion.
 Europe explicitly stated, when we were converted into a subsidiary and also later on when the company was privatised, that the state would not be permitted under any circumstances whatsoever, to finance the company after the debt assumption.
 In our case we had no other choice but to apply to the private equity market.
 Whichever way you look at it, we are happy with this.
 The envisioned turnaround was possible thanks to private equity.
 In the past – consider the losses at B-Cargo – a different approach was taken.
 These are the facts.